To change your logo go to the 'Page Master' under the 'Design' menu

 For a seafood sandwich you can do no better than the green hut on the railway pier — known as the shack — where the CalMac ferries berth.
 There is another one opposite the station entrance.
 The two establishments have had a falling out, requiring them to meet in Court.
 The newcomer is now tartan, not green anymore.

-The Atlantis Leisure Centre has a good swimming pool for the family on a wet day.
-There is an adult 25 metre pool which is a bit cold (and has a flume), a toddlers' pool which is a bit warm, a bouldering cube, and soft play area.
+The Atlantis Leisure Centre has good swimming pools for the family on a wet day.
+There is an adult 25-metre pool which is a bit cold (and has a flume), a toddlers' pool which is a bit warm, a bouldering cube, and soft play area.
 For a sauna I am told The Oban Bay Hotel is the place to go, not my thing at all.

-There is also a cinema for a wet day - the Phoenix.
-It rose from the ashes after it burnt down in the 1950s, closed in 2010, but in 2012 it reopened as a community owned arts venue.
+There is also a cinema for a wet day — the Phoenix.
+It too rose from the ashes after it burnt down in the 1950s, closed in 2010, but in 2012 it reopened as a community-owned arts venue.
 In 2013 a second screen was added.
 Terrific.
 Use it.

 The Oban distillery is right in the middle of town and takes up a surprising amount of space behind the main street.
 It is not wildly interesting architecturally.
-Of course it does tours.
+It does tours, of course.

-The most obvious feature from the sea is the late 19th century Colosseum-like McCaig's Tower.
-Its originator, John Stuart McCaig, born on Lismore, died in 1902 before it was completed.
-It has been left as it was then, best seen from afar, although close up it is rather tidier than it was, with good views across the bay, no litter and nice shrubs.
+The most obvious feature from the sea is the late 19th century Colosseum-like 94-arch McCaig's Tower, built of granite from the Bonawe quarry.
+Its originator and funder and designer, John Stuart McCaig, born on Lismore, a banker, died in 1902 before it was completed.
+It has been left as it was then, best seen from afar, although close up it is rather tidier than it once was, with good views across the bay, no litter and nice shrubs.
 There are steps up to it from the end of the road by the Skipnnish Ceilidh House.
 Interestingly, McCaig must have been some sort of pre-Keynsian because it is said that in part his idea was to provide work for local stonemasons in the winter.
 However, CC Lynam visited "the strange new round building" in 1896 and thought he had built it "in memory of himself".
-Maybe a bit of truth in both.
+Which is indeed true, in his will he instructed to be erected on the summit of the wall statues of himself, his five brothers, four sisters, and his parents.
+But this never happened.

-On the way to the castle you take in the Corran Esplanade with all its hotels and the truly architecturally awful Corran Halls, the 'for sale' in 2014 1957 Christ's Church (grade B but hardly worth saving), and St Columba's Catholic Cathedral which is a serious landmark but hardly worth a look inside (very austere and a lot of rather uniform granite so unlike say St Magnus Cathedral in Orkney, Sir Giles Gilbert Scott design from the 1930s, he of Liverpool C of E cathedral and the red telephone box too).
+On the way to the castle you take in the Corran Esplanade with all its hotels and the truly architecturally awful Corran Halls, the 1957 Christ's Church now I think a nursery (grade B but hardly worth saving), and St Columba's Catholic Cathedral which is a serious landmark but hardly worth a look inside (very austere and a lot of rather uniform granite so unlike say St Magnus Cathedral in Orkney, a Sir Giles Gilbert Scott design from the 1930s, he of Liverpool C-of-E cathedral and the red telephone box too).
 Further on past various stray bits of volcanic lava plug, past posh looking 20th century villas with cannons guarding the front door of one, is Ganavan Bay and the town beach.

 There was no town of Oban when John Knox visited in 1786 but he realised its potential: "Oban is formed by nature, and by a combination of favourable circumstances, for being a principal harbour, a place of trade, a central mart for the South Highlands, and the numerous islands that lie in its vicinity".
 Like much of the Highlands it became a 19th century holiday destination, egged on by visits from Boswell and Johnson, Wordsworth, Mendelssohn, JMW Turner and Sir Water Scott.
 So much so that in 1896 Frank Cowper wrote: "Now we are once more in the presence of beauty and fashion, or the world, the flesh and the devil, as the Catechism neatly puts it."
 I am not sure this is still the case but then as now "No one stops here, at least not for more than a few days.
 It's whole season is one of panting, restless bustle.
 Everyone comes here to go somewhere else".